oemof/oemof-thermal/docs/solar_thermal_collector.rst

 It is possible to use the precalculation function as stand-alone function to calculate the collector values :math:`\dot Q_{coll}`, :math:`\eta_C` and :math:`E_{coll}`.
-Or it is possible to use the ParabolicTroughCollector facade to model a collector with further losses (e.g. in pipes or pumps) and the electrical consumption of pipes within a single step.
+Or it is possible to use the SolarThermalCollector facade to model a collector with further losses (e.g. in pipes or pumps) and the electrical consumption of pipes within a single step.
 Please note: As the unit of the input irradiance is given as power per area, the outputs :math:`\dot Q_{coll}` and :math:`E_{coll}` are given in the same